 Our favourite rooms

-The Ridge Villas (both with pool and without) are a great choice for families – each suite has its garden with an olive tree, outdoor shower, plunge pool or cabana.
+The Ridge Terrace Rooms (both with pool and without) are a great choice for families – each suite has its garden with an olive tree, outdoor shower, plunge pool or cabana.
 Most have a terrace, which can be used for alfresco meals, sunbathing or meditation.
-All rooms are pretty spacious, but it’s worth noting that the Seaview Deluxe category have adjoining balconies, so aren’t as private.
+All rooms are pretty spacious, but it’s worth noting that Deluxe rooms have adjoining balconies, so aren’t as private.

 There are plenty of places for submerging yourself in water, including: an indoor therapy pool, a Watsu pool, an indoor swimming pool, an outdoor lounge pool, a kid-friendly pool and an outdoor sports pool.
 The spa has a rooftop infinity pool overlooking the beach, perfect for post-massage lie-downs should standing be too much effort.